 And here we come to surgery.
 If we tell of our shame and are being accepted with empathy, there is a gradual physical rebuilding in our minds.
 New nerve fibers are formed and they grow together and grow stronger, so that we develop compassion and understanding with ourselves without being tempted to shut down.
 The old, corrosive, crippling shame gradually decays.

-You can solve your shame - and others
+You can dissolve your shame - and that of others

 Brain scars have shown it.
 I, the undersigned and many of my students, can confirm that it is also experienced from within: shame does not disappear, but it becomes softer and more manageable as we through empathy of someone develop sympathy with ourselves and make it easier to act diligently and relevant.